 Custer B, Stramer SL, Glynn S, Williams AE, Anderson SA.
-Transfusion-transmissible infections monitoring system: a tool to monitor changes in blood safety.
-Transfusion 2016;56:1499-502.
+Transfusion-transmissible infection monitoring system: a tool to monitor changes in blood safety.
+Transfusion 2016;56: 1499-502.

-Dodd RY, Notari EP, Nelson D, Foster GA, Krysztof DE, Kaidarova Z, Milan-Benson L, Kessler DA, Shaz BH, Vahidnia F, Custer B, Stramer SL.
+Dodd RY, Notari EP, Nelson D, Foster GA, Krysztof DE, Kaidarova Z, Milan-Benson L, Kessler DA, Shaz BH, Vahidnia F, Custer B, Stramer SL, NHLBI REDSI.
 Development of a multisystem surveillance database for transfusion-transmitted infections among blood donors in the United States.
-Transfusion 2016; 56:2781-89.
+Transfusion 2016;56: 2781-9.

-Vahidnia F, Stramer SL, Kessler D, Goncalez TT, Shaz BH, Leparc G, Krysztof DE, Dodd, RY, Glynn SA, Custer, B. Motivations for donating and attitudes toward screening policies in US blood donors with viral infection.
-Transfusion 2016;56:2013-20.
+Vahidnia F, Stramer SL, Kessler D, Goncalez TT, Shaz BH, Leparc G, Krysztof DE, Dodd RY, Glynn SA, Custer B, Nhlbi Retrovirus Epidemiology Donor Study I. Motivations for donating and attitudes toward screening policies in US blood donors with viral infection.
+Transfusion 2016.

-Custer B, Kessler D, Vahidnia F, Leparc G, Krysztof DE, Shaz B, Kamel H, Glynn S, Dodd RY, Stramer SL.
-For the NHLBI Retrovirus Epidemiology Donor Study-II (REDS-II) Risk factors for retrovirus and hepatitis virus infections in accepted blood donors.
-Transfusion 2014;55:1098-107.
+Custer B, Kessler D, Vahidnia F, Leparc G, Krysztof DE, Shaz B, Kamel H, Glynn S, Dodd RY, Stramer SL, Nhlbi Retrovirus Epidemiology Donor Study I. Risk factors for retrovirus and hepatitis virus infections in accepted blood donors.
+Transfusion 2015;55: 1098-107.